 We work closely with students at every level of the learning process.
-We get to know everyone personally and move students toward scholarships and jobs in the USA and internationally.
-In Chinese, we mentor student teachers active in local schools and encourage combining interdisciplinary work with plans for study abroad.
-In French, five alumni earned Teaching Assistant in France scholarships in recent years.
-In German, eleven alumni have earned Fulbright Fellowships.
+We get to know students personally and move them toward scholarships and jobs in the USA and internationally.
+In Chinese and French, we mentor student-teachers active in local schools and encourage combining interdisciplinary work with plans for study abroad.
+Four alumni earned the State Department Critical Language Scholarship to study in China.
+Seven alumni earned Teaching Assistant in France scholarships.
+In German, eleven alumni earned Fulbright Fellowships.
 Many of these Southwestern graduates study multiple languages and cultures.

 Our teaching in Modern Languages and Literatures is inherently interdisciplinary, as much across the fields of language, literature, and culture as across other fields: Art History, Business, Environmental Studies, Feminist Studies, Film Studies, History, International Studies, Music, Philosophy, Political Science, Religion.
 We intentionally incorporate interdisciplinary approaches into departmental and extra-departmental courses, including First Year Seminar, Advanced Entry Seminar, and Paideia.
 Our integrated curriculum, which encourages combining or pairing majors or minors, contextualizes language study in historical, geographical, cross-cultural and transnational frames.